Behind the Booking Flow: A Small Sliver of a Big Redesign

 Cross-platform: Everything was built to work seamlessly for both the app and the new site.

-I’ll go deeper in another case study — covering the components I created, what I learned about building and maintaining a system from scratch, and how we kept it strong over two years across multiple platforms.
+I’ll go deeper in another case study — covering the components I created, what I learned about building and maintaining a design system from scratch, and how we kept it strong over two years across multiple platforms.

 Design Iteration